bigterboy/notebook/README_CONFIG.md

 And Last thing to do will be compile `source ~/.zshrc`

+2. How to set auto switch node version
-node -v > .nvmrc
+`node -v > .nvmrc`   ==> v14, v16, ....

-.zshrc
+Open .zshrc and add this
 # place this after nvm initialization!
 autoload -U add-zsh-hook
 load-nvmrc() {